mardikar/mardikar.github.io/_posts/2020-07-20-amazon-interview-experience.md

 &nbsp;

-I was told within an hour that I'm selected for next round.\
+I was told within an hour that I'm selected for next round.<br>
-Round 2, 3 and 4 happened all on same day.\
+Round 2, 3 and 4 happened all on same day.<br>
-I was given 10 days of time after Round 1 for these 3 rounds.\
+I was given 10 days of time after Round 1 for these 3 rounds.<br>
 First round was 10:30 - 11:30 AM, second from 12:30 till 1:45 PM and third from 2 to 3:15 PM.

 ## **Round 2 - Problem-solving**